ll7/paf22/doc/03_research/03_planning/Implementation.md

 # Planning Implementation

 **Summary:**
-The document gives a first impression of how the planning should work and how the topics are edited
+The document gives a first impression of how the planning could/should work and how the topics are edited
 ---

 ## Author

-Simon Erlbacher
+Simon Erlbacher, Niklas Vogel

 ## Date